alibaba/spring-cloud-alibaba/README.md

 ## Version control guidelines
 The version number of the project is in the form of x.x.x, where x is a number, starting from 0, and is not limited to the range 0~9.
 When the project is in the incubator phase, the version number is 0.x.x.

-As the interfaces and annotations of Spring Boot 1 and Spring Boot 2 have been changed significantly in the Actuator module, and spring-cloud-commons is also changed quite a lot from 1.x.x to 2.0.0, we maintain two different branches to support Spring Boot 1 and Spring Boot 2:
+As the interfaces and annotations of Spring Boot 1 and Spring Boot 2 have been changed significantly in the Actuator module, and spring-cloud-commons is also changed quite a lot from 1.x.x to 2.0.0, we take the same version rule as SpringBoot version number.

+* 1.5.x for Spring Boot 1.5.x
-* 0.1.x for Spring Boot 1
+* 2.0.x for Spring Boot 2.0.x
-* 0.2.x for Spring Boot 2
+* 2.1.x for Spring Boot 2.1.x

-During the incubation period, the version management of the project will follow these rules：
-* Functional updates will be reflected in the 3rd number of the version, for example, the next version of 0.1.0 will be 0.1.1.

 ## Code of Conduct
 This project is a sub-project of Spring Cloud, it adheres to the Contributor Covenant [code of conduct](https://github.com/spring-cloud/spring-cloud-build/blob/master/docs/src/main/asciidoc/code-of-conduct.adoc).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.